Skip to main content

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

-Annotations already declare readOnlyHint=true, so no contradiction.
-The description adds key behavioral context: the file is large and returned as a resource link/canonical URL rather than inlined.
-This aids agent understanding of response format.
+Annotations already provide readOnlyHint=true.
+The description adds meaningful behavioral context: the file is large, so it is returned as a resource link and canonical URL rather than inlined.
+This goes beyond the annotation without contradicting it.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.